← Research

 ON market_data(symbol, timestamp_us DESC, price, volume);

-High-frequency reads, rare writesCovering indexesMaximize read performance
+Read-heavy, rare writesCovering indexesMaximize read perf, accept write cost

 Write-heavy with range queriesPartial indexes on hot dataReduce write overhead

-Sparse columnsPartial index with WHEREOnly index non-NULL values
+Sparse columnsPartial with WHEREOnly index non-NULL rows

 def _initialize_schema(self):